sleepyseamonster/SlideFlow/docs/kirk-updates.md

 Purpose: running, date-stamped notes for changes made locally after cloning the partner’s GitHub repo.
 Audience is internal engineering (you and partner + AI assistants).
 Keep it concise but specific enough to reconstruct what changed and why.

+Location note: this file is part of the canonical docs set (it was previously parked in a review folder).

 ## Collaboration & Git hygiene
 - Default workflow: create a feature branch (`git checkout -b kirk/<short-topic>`), commit locally, then open a PR into your partner’s main branch.
 Avoid force-push to main.
 - If your partner prefers, you can fork the repo and PR back to their origin; same branching rules apply.